 In the deadliest raids since 2018, Israeli air forces hit military depots and posts in the eastern sector of Syria, killing at least seven army soldiers and 16 other allied militia fighters in Damascus, a war monitor said on Wednesday.

-Similar to other raids in recent weeks, this airstrike hit the eastern area of Syria that extends from the town of Deir Ezzor to the Boukamal desert, near the border with Iraq.
+Similar to other raids recently, this airstrike hit the eastern area of Syria that extends from the town of Deir Ezzor to the Boukamal desert, near the border with Iraq.

 According to The Syrian Observatory for Human Rights, Israeli fighter jets carried out over 18 attacks targeting weapon warehouses and ammunition depots of regime forces, including Lebanon’s Hezbollah group, Iranian forces, and their proxy militias.